saptarshibasu/kafka-study/README.md

   * It has sent a heartbeat to Zookeeper in last 6 seconds
   * It has requested message from the leader within last 10 seconds (`replica.lag.time.max.ms`)
   * It has fetched the LEO from the leader in the last 10 seconds (`replica.lag.time.max.ms`)
-* Followers don't serve client request.
+* Followers don't serve client request (until recently when consumers can fetch from followers if the leader is not available in the same rack).
 Their only job is to replicate messages from the leader and stay in sync with the leader
 * Each follower constantly pulls new messages from the leader using a single socket channel.
 That way, the follower receives all messages in the same order as    written in the leader
 * A message is considered committed when all the ISR have been updated
 * Consumers don't see uncommitted messages regardless of the `acks` setting which affects only the acknowledgement to the producer